Close Menu

 5. EMG: An EMG is a test that records electrical activity with a needle.
 This test helps assess the muscle response to nerve stimulation and can help confirm MG.

 6. Tensilon Test: The Tensilon test involves the administration of a medication called Tensilon through an intravenous line.
-The medication improves muscle weakness in those with MG, but only temporarily.
-If there is a significant improvement in muscle strength after they give you the drug, then it suggests you have MG.
+The medication improves muscle weakness in those with MG, but only for a short time.
+If there is a significant improvement in muscle strength after you take the drug, then it suggests you have MG.

 7. Imaging Studies: In some cases, imaging studies such as a CT scan or an MRI can evaluate the thymus gland.
 The thymus gland is often abnormal in people with MG.